 Oh, and Constance looks like she may have the hots for Peggy, but we’ll see if that pans out at all.

-So “Before the Law” was another solid installment of Fargo.
-This being the first episode that creator Noah Hawley directed, it was an impressive watch.
-It built on the premiere’s story while giving us more of the lurking men of the Kansas City crime syndicate.
+“Before the Law” was another solid installment.
+This being the first episode that creator Noah Hawley directed, it was impressive.
+It built on the premiere’s story while giving us more of the Kansas City crime syndicate.
 Lou and Hank see that there’s darkness afoot, but they’re still fighting to stay one step ahead of any madness while remembering that, even if it’s a one in a million chance, it doesn’t take much to create havoc.

 At the same time, the mild-mannered Blomquists are trying their best to avoid detection, and they look to be in the clear right now, until someone notices something fishy about the meat.